Reference Document (v2.5)

 Binary.
 You leave a trace of slime on the floor.
-You also destroy any item you step on.
-It does (almost) nothing if you are flying.
+You cannot equip or unequip items.
 It can be cured by walking into deep water.

 Binary.
 Can act more often than very slow actors, but less often than non-slow, fast or very fast actors.

 Every time an adjacent monster hits you in melee, it will take x points of damage.